 It is the software that is used to manage networking devices.
 Using this software, network administrators can monitor, manage, and configure networking devices.

 This is a centralized server managed by the IT/Sales team to identify the networking devices sold to various customers.

 This device is stationed at the customer location and can be networking equipment such as VoIP devices, routers, and switches.
 A network can have several devices of various types and configurations.

-This section describes the implementation steps for registering a new device into the ZTP-enabled network.
+Here are the implementation steps for registering a new device in an ZTP-enabled network.

 - Register the Device Management Software with the ZTP Server